Kenterum/spark-sentiment-and-emotion-analysis/README.md

    - Merging sentiment and emotion logic occasionally produced edge cases, such as `(positive == negative) → neutral`.
 Some reviews legitimately contain multiple contrasting words.
 Ensuring such logic doesn’t oversimplify complex user feedback was a key concern.

 ---

-> **Tip**: Adjust any references to your actual package names, build steps, or environment.
-This is just a template—feel free to expand on performance metrics, usage examples, or data instructions as needed.